 2. Integration and Interoperability

 Systems need to talk to each other.
 HL7 and FHIR standards help, but you need buy-in from vendors and staff.
-This is where healthcare data management automation can really help-connecting systems and reducing manual work.
+This is where healthcare data solutions can really help — connecting systems and reducing manual work.

 Stat: The Office of the National Coordinator for Health IT says only 46% of hospitals can “often” send, receive, and find patient info from outside providers.
 That’s less than half.